Nitin-Pindoriya/my-docs/docs/flutter/how-to-change-images-in-app.md

 How to Change Images in app

-1. Go to Assets > images folder.
-Here you can change all image to your app image according to different folder different dimension images is used.
+1. Go to assets/images  folder.
+Here you can change all image to your app image.

 ![eShop](/img/img.png)